omhqcx/js-rendering-scraper/README.md

-# Final Article

-The response language should be English (the brand's official website is in English, and the search keyword is in English).

----

 # JavaScript Rendering API: Why Your Scraper Keeps Hitting a Wall — What It Is, When You Actually Need It, How to Pick One, and Why ScraperAPI's `render=true` Might Be All You Need (Complete Guide with Pricing Breakdown)